Skip to content

 Blooket game modes work differently.
 Each one wraps the quiz in a strategy game:

-• Tower Defense: correct answers let you place defensive towers
+• Tower Defense 2: correct answers let you place defensive towers, and you can save your progress and resume later

 • Gold Quest: correct answers let you open treasure chests (luck-based rewards)